-- 13. Attach the air hose to the blowout plug.
+- 12. After water is drained from the lines, turn the RED, BLUE, GREEN & WHITE valves so they are at 45 degrees as shown (Fig. 2). - 13.
+Attach a blowout plug to the City Water Inlet on the utility center panel. - 14.
+Attach the air hose to the blowout plug.
 Set compressor to 30 PSI.
 The four (color) valves should still be set to 45° angle.
 Blow air into the utility center (30 PSI MAX).
-All water in the lines should clear out in 5 to 10 minutes. - 14.
-Close the low point drain, and replace the water heater drain plug. - 15.
-Appliances should be winterized to prevent damage.
+All water in the lines should clear out in 5 to 10 minutes. - 15.
+Turn off air supply, remove air hose and blowout plug. - 16.
+Close the low point drain, and replace the water heater drain plug on the tank (storage) water heater.
+(Tankless water heater lines should now be purged of water) - Appliances should be winterized to prevent damage.
 Methods may vary depending on the appliance.
-Refer to the appliance owner's manual for instructions or call Customer Service. - 16.
+Refer to the appliance owner's manual for instructions or call Customer Service. - 18.
 Pour one cup of RV antifreeze in all the drain P-traps (sinks & bathtub).